shizonic/dotfiles-46/README.md

 For example,

 Prefer ido-mode instead of ivy or helm.
 Not only is ido-mode built-in, and faster for most tasks, but it also only uses the minibuffer!
-Why do modern developers think it's a good idea to shift the entire screen and cover up code with popup menus when we don't have to?
+Why do developers think it's a good idea to shift the entire screen and cover up code with popup menus when we don't have to?
 This is distracting and gets in the way of flow.

-Prefer paredit-mode instead of lispy, (Much fewer dependencies...)
+Prefer paredit instead of lispy, as it has fewer dependencies, and is time-tested.

 Use completion-at-point via TAB informed by an eglot lsp server or just simple hippie-expand via M-/ instead of company-mode.